ibrahimatay/ibrahimatay/README.md

 He aims to provide sustainable user experiences by delivering robust, maintainable, reliable, scaling, and cost-effective solutions.
 He always enthusiastic about new technologies and keeps himself up-to-date with new technologies.

-He has TOGAF 9, PMI-ACP, CSM, and KMP certificates and also a software architect and agile coach who helps companies and organizations.
+He has TOGAF 9, ITIL, PMI-ACP, CSM, and KMP certificates and also a software architect and agile coach who helps companies and organizations.

 - Team Leadership
 - Technology Management